amusselman26/Finware/docs/DEVLOG.md

 Issue: Arduino linker not recognizing .cpp files in external directories
 Fix: Main ino file should be placed in sketch folder with same name. header and .cpp files should be in subdirectories.
 This will require changing the src directory.
 Next: Develop LPS22 driver, develop testing tools, test drift and noise of sensors.
 Implement LoRa module.

+## 2025-08-26
+Issue: Arduino linker can not find files in subdirectories of either the project or libraries folder.
+Fix: Looking into usage of platformio.
+Currently cannot upload code through platformio
+Next: Run feather test code on platformio